nicolaferraro/kamelet-message-transformation/README.md

 # Kamelet Message Transformation

-This example shows how the Kamelet can be used for doing single message transformation.
+This example shows how the Kamelet model can be used for doing single message transformation.

 Examples are inspired by [Kafka Connect Transformations](https://docs.confluent.io/platform/current/connect/transforms/overview.html).